Teddychuks/React-Stocks-App/README.md

 ## Projects Description

 - The react stocks app is a stocks information application that displays live prices and technicals of four stocks mainly: AAPL,GOOGL,MSFT,NVDA
-- It displays 15minutes live trading volume chart and current fear and greed index of the generals market
+- It displays 15minutes live trading volume chart and current fear and greed index of the general market
 - It displays in a tabular format the top 50 most actively traded stocks in the us together with various information for the stocks:price,technicals,fundamentals,performance
 - It also displays various current market news and economy news for traders to make informed decisions
 - It displays in a tabular format the top 50 major indices around the world together with various information for the indices: price,technicals,fundamentals,performance